Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-r-Azcy0xC4c.md

 ---
-title: "Q&A: Please take a look at the Doggo farm"
+title: "September 1st, 2020 Livestream Q&A: Please take a look at the Doggo farm"
 date: "2020-09-01"
 layout: transcript
 topics: